Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ### ClientAliveInterval

-This sets a timeout interval in seconds after which if no data has been received
+This sets a timeout interval in seconds after which if no data has been received from the client.
+This indicates how long will the client be connected to the server with being idle.